22 red, white and blue outfits you'll want to wear long after the 4th of July | CNN Underscored

 Crop Top ($17.99; hm.com)

 Skip the stars and opt for a pattern that’s a little more unique.
 This red and white floral option is perfectly on trend, with a sweetheart neckline, short puff sleeves and cropped length.
-Pair it with blue jeans to check your red, white, and blue boxes, or opt for the matching skirt for an adorable, effortless look.
+Pair it with blue jeans to check your red, white and blue boxes, or opt for the matching skirt for an adorable, effortless look.

 Puff-Sleeve Smocked Top ($53.99, originally $69.50; jcrew.com)